dongzhi369/Talking_HeadQA/README.md

 Before running, you need to modify the file paths involved in lines 48 and 50 of the data_loader.py file and lines 73-79 of the train.py file.
 The relevant files can be downloaded using the links provided below.
 The involved files can be obtained by running extract_frames.py, extract_SlowFast.py, and extract_audio_feature1.py.
 Due to the large size of the dataset and the long processing time, you can also directly download them using the provided links.
+The output.txt obtained from train.py needs to be sorted according to the video order specified in thqa_entire_testlist.txt located in paixu.py.

 [swin transformer tiny weight]：https://github.com/SwinTransformer/storage/releases/download/v1.0.0/swin_tiny_patch4_window7_224.pth
 [images_train]：https://pan.baidu.com/s/1quxDJffpK4HqDiPsKxY6dA?pwd=h2ra